acampove/rx_run3/README.md

   -e VENV, --venv VENV  Index of virtual environment, e.g. 023 -u USER, --user USER  User associated to venv, currently acampove should be the only choice, but if you author your own virtual environment and upload it, then this should be your user name
-  -m {local,wms}, --mode {local,wms} Run locally (for tests) or in the grid
+  -m {local,wms}, --mode {local,wms} Run locally (for tests) or in the grid -t       --test       If used, will send only one job
 ```

 some config files can be found [here](https://github.com/acampove/config_files/tree/main/post_ap)